-As time passes and our volume of data increases, the time consumed to search for any information from the data source increases, if it hasn’t been organized already.
-Let us consider the following example to understand the concept and need of data organization.
+As time passes and our volume of data increases, the time consumed to search for any information from the data source increases if it hasn’t been organized already.
+Let us consider the following example to understand the concept and need for data organization.

 What is Data Organization?

 Data organization is the way to arrange the raw data in an understandable order.
-Organising data include classification, frequency distribution table, picture representation, graphical representation, etc.
+Organizing data include classification, frequency distribution table, picture representation, graphical representation, etc.

-Data organization helps us to arrange the data in order, that we can easily read and work on.
-It is difficult to work or to do any analyses on raw data.
-Hence, we need to organise the data to represent them in a proper way.
+Data organization helps us to arrange the data in order that we can easily read and work.
+It is difficult to work or do any analyses on raw data.
+Hence, we need to organize the data to represent them in a proper way.
 Let us understand with the help of an example.